Doltario/api-minesweeper/README.md

 # TODO list:
 - Response serializer to send exact same data structure for a game no matter the endpoint.
 - RoomId is now stored in room as localRoomId.
 This is transitory.
-And roomId should be deleted from events to use only localRoomId (and refactore it into roomId)
+And roomId should be deleted from events to use only localRoomId (and refactore it into roomId) EDIT: Not sure it is a good idea.
+On leaving due to timeout localRoomId seems to be empty